Adampi210/ECE60131_final_project_apiasecz/README.md

 ```--cache_dir```: Directory to cache the downloaded WikiText-2 dataset and tokenizer files (default: ../../cache/wikitext-2).

 B. **Standard Federated Averaging (FedAvg)**

 Run the baseline federated learning algorithm.
 ```bash
 python fed_avg.py
 ```
-the following flags can be adjusted when running the FedAvg training script:
+The following flags can be adjusted when running the FedAvg training script:

 ```--num_clients```: Number of clients participating in federated learning (default: 4).